-The resulting plot looks like this .
-The top plot has been changed to match the settings asked for, whilst the bottom plot - of the ARF - does not use any of these settings, because the ARF plot is controlled by the sherpa.plot plot variable.
+The resulting plot looks like this the looks like this to plot has been changed to match the settings asked for, whilst the bottom plot - of the ARF - does not use any of these settings, because the ARF plot is controlled by the sherpa.plot plot variable.

 Although the plot title was changed to a size of 2, from its default value of 1.5, the new plot does not have a title.
-This is because we draw two plots here and Sherpa only sets the title when an individual plot -i.e. "lplot data" -is created.
+This is because we draw two plots here and Sherpa only sets the title when an individual plot - i.e. "lplot data" - is created.